-Worm castings are soil! 🪱 In nature, organic material from plants and deceased critters are broken down by decomposers, including worms.
+Worm castings are soil! 🪱 In nature, organic material from plants and deceased critters is broken down by decomposers, including worms.
 When you harness the productivity of worms in your own vermiculture (worm-farming) system, you create a valuable supplement for your home’s soil, whether destined for your outdoor garden or in your indoor potted plants.

 the difference between vermicomposting and regular composting

 The term ‘compost’ simply means broken down organic material, like food scraps and yard waste.
 In regular composting, fungi, bacteria, and small insects slowly break down the material into humus or the solid remnants of the organic material as it breaks down to its basic elements.
 This process may take 6 months to a year from banana peel to finished compost without additional processing.